SeanOverton/signals-game/README.md

     - note the devs blog for reference: https://localthunk.com/blog/balatro-timeline-3aarh
     - also this could be helpful as well https://howtomarketagame.com/

+- improve whole world by generating it from seed up front:
+    - ✅ TL;DR — How to Make a Random World Feel Cohesive
+    - Pre-generate the map (fixed seed).
+    - Divide into regions, each with its own node biases.
+    - Use visual and narrative transitions between regions.
+    - Add clusters (micro-stories).
+    - Leave breadcrumbs or trails for navigation.
+    - Give ambient rules per region.
+    - Create a final goal (rescue beacon or signal source).
     - partial hints for each direction... to actually make the direction choice have value
 - more art assets, alot more, keep them consistent pixels
     - for all nodes, upgrades
 - more cut-scenes (at start for more story/context)